Kunming: Rail

 As of 2017, railway development projects continue to proceed in the Kunming metropolitan area.
 In February 2017, the railway authorities announced that a connector between the new Kunming South railway station and the old Kunming railway station (also known as the Nanyao Station; 南窑火车站) will open by the end of 2017, making it possible for some high-speed train to serve Kunming railway station as well.

-Urban rail plan
+Urban rail system

 In May 2010, Kunming began construction on its first urban rail lines, line 1 and 2 of the Kunming Metro.
 An elevated test section had been under construction since 2009.
-Parts of lines 1 and 2 opened in April 2014.
-Construction on line 3 began in August 2010 and the Phase 1 was completed in 2018.
-The entire system consisting of 6 lines and covering a total of 164 km.
+Parts of Line 1 and Line 2 opened in April 2014.
+Construction on Line 3 began in August 2010 and Phase 1 was completed in 2018.
+The entire system so far consists of 6 lines with a total length of about 164 km.